Federal Work-Study Program

 Can I receive an FWS award during the summer?

-Yes.
-For the summer term, the FWS award is added to the summer term, the following fall semester, or a combination of both depending upon your registration status for the summer term and the duration of the assignment as below:
+Yes, however, in order to qualify for federal work study funds over the summer term, you must be registered for at least one credit during the summer.
+For the summer term, the FWS award is added to the summer term, the following fall semester, or a combination of both depending upon your registration status for the summer term and the duration of the assignment.

-*You are required to be registered at least half time for the next fall semester in order to receive an FWS award during the summer term.
+You are required to be registered for at least one credit during the summer and at least half time for the next fall semester in order to receive an FWS award during the summer term.

 Can I receive class credit through the externship program and an FWS award for the same position?